uswds/uswds/CONTRIBUTING.md

 │   └── utils/
 ```

-- .circleci <br>
+- **.circleci**

   Holds continuous integration tasks.
 Push your branch upstream as an org-member you'll see these tests run.

-- .github <br>
+- **.github/**

   Our github templates for good issues and pull requests.
 These are automatically used when creating issues and pull requests.

-- config <br>
+- **config/**

   Files for our internal gulp tasks to run, build, and test the USWDS codebase.

+- **docs/**

+  Documentation, currently only has a list of who else is using USWDS.

+- **examples/**

+  Examples on how USWDS is used with different tools includes: browserify, grunt, gulp, node-sass, and webpack.

+- **spec/**

+  Where our files for accessibility testing, unit tests, js linting, and visual regression screenshots live.
+Visual regression screenshots need to be remade when creating a new component.
+You can do this with `test:visual:update` and you can test against original screenshots with `test:visual`.

+- **src/**

+  Where our source files live for all USWDS assets.
+This will compile into a `dist/` directory on `gulp build`.
+If you're modifying components, creating new components, or adding functionality via SCSS/JS this is where your code will go.

+---

 #### Our use of branches

 See the [release documentation](https://github.com/uswds/uswds/wiki/Release-process) for more information on our git/GitHub release workflow.

+---

 #### Here's what a typical workflow would look like:
 1. Install necessary packages `npm install`